Pizza Hut: United States

 Pizza Hut's first television commercial was produced in 1965 by Bob Walterscheidt for the Harry Crow agency in Wichita, and was entitled "Putt-Putt to the Pizza Hut".
 The ad looks just like an old movie and is set in fast motion.
 It features a man in a business suit and tie, played by Ron Williams, who was then a production manager for Wichita's ABC affiliate KAKE-TV, as he orders take-out, leaves his house, and gets into his 1965 Mustang JR to drive to Pizza Hut, where he is chased by a variety of townspeople, portrayed by neighborhood kids, Walterscheidt and his daughter, and various employees for Harry Crow and KAKE-TV.
 He goes inside Pizza Hut to pick up his pizza and drives home.
 People eat all the pizza before the man who ordered it can get any, which makes the man very upset, so he calls Pizza Hut again.
 The ad first aired on November 19, 1966, during halftime of the Notre Dame vs. Michigan State "Game of the Century", and dramatically increased sales for the franchise.
 "Putt-Putt to the Pizza Hut" ran on TV for eight years and was nominated for a Clio Award.

 Until early 2007, Pizza Hut's main advertising slogan was "Gather 'round the good stuff".
-From 2008 to 2009, the advertising slogan was "Now You're Eating!".
+From 2008 to 2009, the advertising slogan was "Now You're Eating!"
 From 2009 to 2012, the advertising slogan was "Your Favorites.
 Your Pizza Hut" From 2012 to 2016, the advertising slogan was "Make it great", a variation of the 1987–1995 slogan "Makin' it great!".
 From 1995 to 1999, the slogan was "You'll love the stuff we're made of".
 The advertising slogan is currently "No one outpizzas the hut".

-Pizza Hut does not have an official international mascot, but at one time, a series of commercials in the U.S. aired, titled "The Pizza Head Show".
-These commercials ran from 1991 to 1999 and was created by Walter Williams, creator of the Mr. Bill sketches from Saturday Night Live in the late 1970s - upon which the ad campaign was based.
-The ads featured a slice of pizza with a face made out of toppings called "Pizza Head".
-In the 1970s, Pizza Hut used the signature red roof with a jolly man named "Pizza Hut Pete".
-Pete was on the bags, cups, balloons, and hand puppets for the kids.
-In Australia during the mid to late 1990s, the advertising mascot was a delivery boy named Dougie, with boyish good looks, who upon delivering pizza to his father, would hear the catchphrase "Here's a tip: Be good to your mother".
-Adding to the impact of these advertisements, the role of Dougie was played by famous Australian soap opera and police drama actor Diarmid Heidenreich.